magento/magento2-functional-testing-framework/docs/guides/using-suites.md

 # Using suites

-With increasing number of MFTF tests, it's important to have a mechanism to organize and consolidate them for ease-of-use.
+With an increasing number of MFTF tests, it is important to have a mechanism to organize and consolidate them for ease-of-use.

 ### What is a suite?

-Suite is a collection of MFTF tests that are intended to test specific behaviors of Magento.
-It may contain common initialization and clean up steps specific to the test cases included.
+A suite is a collection of MFTF tests that are intended to test specific behaviors of Magento.
+It may contain initialization and clean up steps common to the included test cases.
 It allows you to include, exclude and/or group tests with preconditions and post conditions.
 You can create a suite referencing tests, test groups and modules.

 ### How is a suite defined?

-A suite should be created under `<magento 2 root>/dev/tests/acceptance/tests/_suite` if it has cross-module references.
-If a suite references only a specific module, it should be created under `<module>/Test/Mftf/Suite`.
-The generated tests for each suite are grouped into their own directory under `<magento 2 root>/dev/tests/acceptance/tests/functional/Magento/FunctionalTest/_generated/`.
+A suite should be created under `<magento2 root>/dev/tests/acceptance/tests/_suite` if it has cross-module references.
+If a suite references only a single module, it should be created under `<module>/Test/Mftf/Suite`.
+The generated tests for each suite are grouped into their own directory under `<magento2 root>/dev/tests/acceptance/tests/functional/Magento/FunctionalTest/_generated/`.

 ### What is the format of a suite?

-A suite comprises of the below blocks:
+A suite is comprised of blocks:

 *  `<before>` : executes precondition once per suite run.
 *  `<after>`  : executes postcondition once per suite run.
 *  `<include>`: includes specific tests/groups/modules in the suite.
 *  `<exclude>`: excludes specific tests/groups/modules from the suite.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>